luiul/retoure-m/README.md

 npm run seed
 ```

-After populating the database add the pickup, add, and return triggers with the following `create or replace function` and `create trigger` statements in PostgreSQL:
+After populating the database add the pickup, add, and return triggers with the following `create or replace function` and `create trigger` statements in PostgreSQL or psql:

 ```sql
 create or replace function pickup_task()